Last Updated on

 Epic road trips across the Keys start in Miami and traverse scenic, coastal Highway 1 to Key West.
 It’s a 113-mile journey over 42 bridges, including the famous Seven Mile Bridge, that takes about four hours.
 But it is best enjoyed on a leisurely pace with several stops along the way.
 It’s a memorable drive over open, ocean water and through many eclectic keys (small islands).

 Continue your Florida road trip!
 Check out this Florida Road Trip itinerary from Key Largo to Central Florida.
+On your way, check out the 10 best things to do in Fort Lauderdale with kids.

 9. Take a Glass Bottom Boat Tour at John Pennekamp Coral Reef State Park